felipelincoln/albion-blackmarket-arbitrage/README.md

 # albion-blackmarket-comparison
-Compares prices from city's market to the Black Market
+Compares prices from city's market to the Black Market.

+**Important note**: the API's refresh rate isn't real time, so there may be some offer showed here that is currently finished.
+Always check before doing anything!

-Download this repository, `cd` into it and type:
+Download this repository, `cd` into it and run:

 ``
 python3 py/retriever.py items/<file> <city>